-Full Spectrum CBD, Broad Spectrum CBD or Isolate CBD.
+Full Spectrum CBD, Broad Spectrum CBD, or Isolate CBD.
 What’s the difference?

 CBD is a wonderful product.
 But, from seemingly nowhere, today there are hundreds of brands competing for your attention.
 Accordingly, it’s important to be able to understand the differences in CBD products and brands.

 You may not know this, but many brands of CBD simply “white label” – meaning they aren’t actually making their own CBD; they are simply putting a label on another company’s product.
-While there is nothing intrinsically wrong with this approach, it may obscure some of the product details, including where and how the plant material was grown, how it was distilled into oils, and what sort of quality controls and testing are incorporated into the process.
+While there is nothing intrinsically wrong with this approach, it may obscure some of the product details, including where and how the plant material was grown, how it was distilled into oils, and what sort of quality controls and testing were incorporated into the process.

 As CBD becomes more and more popular, questions about how it’s prepared become more and more relevant.

 One important question about CBD is, “What’s the difference between Full Spectrum, Broad Spectrum, and Isolate CBD?”
 The follow-up question is, of course, “Which one is better?”

 In order to provide a proper answer, we must first explain how these products are made.

 Full Spectrum CBD is processed to include the multitude of cannabinoids present in the original plant, including cannabinol (CBN), Cannabicyclol (CBL), tetrahydrocannabivarin (THCV), and cannabichromevarinic acid (CBCVA).
 Trace amounts of tetrahydrocannabinol (THC) are also found.

 Full Spectrum CBD, quite simply, includes all the compounds originally present in the plant, and it usually retains its earthy flavor and scent.